As tentative signs start to emerge of a revival for the travel industry, our minds are turning to potential holiday destinations for this summer.

 Flights are still operating between the UK and Portugal.

-Tap Air Portugal is flying twice weekly between Heathrow and Lisbon throughout June, going up to 14 weekly flights in July.
+Tap Air Portugal is operating 14 weekly flights between Heathrow and Lisbon in July.

-EasyJet’s earliest departure to Lisbon appears to be on 7 July from London Luton.
+EasyJet’s started flying to Lisbon from 7 July from London Luton.

 Will they let me in when I arrive?

-The country’s tourist board is doing its utmost to convince tourists it’s safe to return, saying: “The situation is evolving very positively and the majority of the country will be open as of the 1 July with minimum restrictions imposed on the population.”
+The country’s tourist board is doing its utmost to convince tourists it’s safe to return, saying: “The situation is evolving very positively and the majority of the country will be open with minimum restrictions imposed on the population.”

 Will I have to quarantine when I arrive?

-If you’re heading for the Azores, you’ll have to either show proof of a negative Covid-19 test carried out 72 hours prior to arrival or take a test upon arrival and remain in quarantine for a maximum of 48 hours while you wait for the results.
+If you’re heading for the Azores, you’ll need to complete a traveller questionnaire 72 hours before you travel.
+On arrival, you will need to either show proof of a negative Covid-19 test, carried out 72 hours before you arrived, or take a test on arrival and await the results at your accommodation.
 Those staying longer than seven days will have to repeat the test locally, six days after the original test was done.

 Can I travel within Portugal?